SoprisApps/rollup-plugin-postcss/README.md

 Type: `boolean` `string`<br>
 Default: `false`

-Extract CSS to the same location where JS file is generated but with `.css` extension.
+Extract CSS to a separate file.
+The recommended settings are either `false`, to not extract the CSS file, or a path to the location where the file should be saved.

-You can also set it to an absolute path.
+Setting this option to `true` will extract CSS to the same location where JS file is generated but with `.css` extension.
+Unfortunately, PostCSS plugins might behave incorrectly in this case.
+See [Issue #65](https://github.com/egoist/rollup-plugin-postcss/issues/65) for more details.

 ### modules